Prices on this page are indicative rates

 -

-Day 13 Port Stanley (Falkland Islands (Malvinas))
+Day 13 Port Stanley (Falkland Islands)

 Anyone familiar with Britain’s trademark red post boxes might spot a resemblance in this British outpost.
 Port Stanley, on East Falkland, is the tiny capital of the Falkland Islands and is small enough to get around on foot.
 The Historic Dockyard Museum is devoted to maritime history and exploration.
 Magellanic penguins gather on the beach at nearby Gypsy Cove, and sea lions and dolphins frolic in the harbour.